-Curriculum implications derived largely from the most significant overestimations noted in relation to ethnicity, marital status, sexual orientation, educational attainment, bilingual ability and socio-economic status.
-A general review provided in courses, such as Principles of Marketing, should provide sufficient opportunity to supply students with correct data regarding the diversity variables surveyed.
-It should be noted that specific analysis of student responses indicated a potential under appreciation of the uniqueness of bilingual skills common among Hispanic-American college students.
-Because this university is a HIS, this was a surprising response as the majority of the students are indeed bilingual.
+Curriculum implications derive largely from the most significant overestimations noted which related to ethnicity, marital status, sexual orientation, educational attainment, bilingual ability and socio-economic status.
+A general review provided in courses, such as, Principles of Marketing should provide sufficient opportunity to provide students with correct data regarding the various related topics.
+Specific analysis of student estimates, indicate a potential under appreciation of the uniqueness of bilingual skills common among Hispanic American college students.
 Attention and sensitivity to curricular, social, economic and cultural expectations must also be considered prior to curriculum revision.
 Laden reminded HSI business faculty to be cognizant that HSIs also educate non-Hispanic White students and that the "dynamics of cultural and social diversity will continue to be played out in a variety of dimensions within HSIs" (Laden, 2001).
+All MSI faculties should keep these recommendations in mind.
 Dayton and Associates also reinforce the need to expand and diversify Latino students' experiences while creating a supportive environment that recognizes individual differences.
-As one student in their survey of HSIs recognized "...going through the transition of working with people from other races is kind of difficult"(Dayton, et.al.
+As one student in their survey of HSIs recognized... going through the transition of working with people from other races is kind of difficult"(Dayton, et.al.
 2004).
 MSI business faculties that deliberately expose students to other cultures and experiences will help students graduate with greater confidence to enter a diverse work environment.